oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Open issues

+*   should passthrough profile on non-vm network be blocked?
 *   should passthrough proeprty be configured on the network or on the vnic profile?
     -   if on the profile, how the following issues will be solved:
         -   coexistence of non-vlan networks on the same nic.